Search results for:

 Comments:

 IV Levothyroxine should be reserved for myxedema patients, LOPA patients, pediatrics, or if a patient is NPO for a prolonged period.
-If IV Levothyroxine is indicated, please confirm correct dosing conversion by verifying patient's home dose (the IV dose should 50% of the oral dose).
+If IV Levothyroxine is indicated, please confirm correct dosing conversion.

 Top 100 Hospital Administered Drug